Kulveer Taggar on Nurturing the Entrepreneur Within You

 Taggar emphasized the importance of achieving product-market fit at an early stage.
 “One’s focus has to be on making something people love.”
 The advantage early-stage startups have over incumbents is speed, as the core capabilities and operations are defined entirely from zero and grow bottom-up.
 However, it’s imperative to understand that scaling a product/service offering that people don’t need can lead to a complete disaster.
 Tailoring your experience to the customer’s needs at a micro-scale, followed by rapid expansion at a macro-scale is, thus, critical for attaining success.

 Selecting the right co-founders is another fundamental aspect that one should keep in mind, even before starting a company.
 Taggar stressed its paramount importance: “Co-founding is more serious than marriage.”
-An ideal leadership team is in sync and boosts growth synergistically by complementing each co-founder through diverse skill sets and personality styles brought to the table.
+An ideal leadership team is in sync and complements each other.
 Further, hiring the first few employees who go on to hire more employees goes a long way to setting the culture and values that the company represents.

 Explaining the importance of education in developing entrepreneurship, Taggar views universities as a dense network of smart people where one can find his/her tribe.
 The required link is already there, making campuses an excellent platform for finding co-founders to start a company.
 “My alma mater taught me the art of self-learning.
 It made me realize that I had to take an interdisciplinary approach to solve problems of importance.”
 With the right people, the semi-structured learning environment coupled with university incubation programs can potentially become a solid foundation for building successful companies.